ixiaopan/blog/content/post/metrics-classification.md

-In the case of the multiclass classification, we have the corresponding confusion matrix each metric for each class based on the one-vs-all methodology, as Figure 2 shows.
+In the case of the multiclass classification, we have the corresponding confusion matrix for each class based on the one-vs-all methodology, as Figure 2 shows.
 Then, there are two choices we're facing

 - macro-averaging
   - combine all classes and average them